-While I have a few recipes that will result in a lovely flaky pie crust (such as this butter pie crust, this cream cheese pie crust, or this sour cream pie crust), I wanted to share a recipe for the absolute flakiest pie crust around.
-This recipe yields a super flaky crust, almost like puff pastry.
+While I have a few recipes that will result in a lovely mildly flaky pie crust (such as this butter pie crust, this cream cheese pie crust, or this sour cream pie crust), I wanted to share a recipe for the absolute flakiest pie crust around.
+This recipe is a marriage between puff pastry and an all-butter crust.
+It's so flavorful, beautiful and best of all: any home baker can make.

 So, let's get to making it, shall we?
 The text below offers tons of tips and helpful notes, or you can scroll to the bottom to grab the recipe and get started!